DeimElias/divvy_trip_data_analysis/README.md

 consistent across all the year.

-Given that, aside from this spike, most usage is quite similar between users, we should explore why members have this spike in usage, maybe some trend will appear if we dig dipper inside our dataframe.
+Given that, aside from this spike, most usage is quite similar between users, we should explore why members have this spike in usage.
+Looking up for this trend, let’s look at the following plot.

 ``` r
 c(1)